 Let’s start with the merits of a recruiter.
-For some with less job experience, recruiters can help to shape up the overall package of the applicant.
+For some with less job experience, recruiters can help improve the applicant’s overall package.
 What do I mean by that?
-Well, they can provide services like interview practice, resume scrutinization, and general mentorship.
+They can provide services like interview practice, resume scrutinization, and general mentorship.
 For some, these services can be invaluable.

-And then sometimes, these recruiters can provide insights to the applicant such as contract negotiation tactics, legal help with contracts, and tips for the uninitiated.
-If you don’t have the appropriate background to know some of the finer details of these job negotiation skills, the recruiter can serve these individuals well.
+And then sometimes, these recruiters can provide insights to the applicant, such as contract negotiation tactics, legal help with contracts, and tips for the uninitiated.
+The recruiter can serve these individuals well if you don’t have the appropriate background to know some of the finer details of these job negotiation skills.

-In some markets where the job seekers are scarce and applicants have lots of opportunities, some practices will utilize a recruiter in order to gain an edge.
-Rumor has it those practices that use a recruiter are second-class.
+In some markets where the job seekers are scarce and applicants have lots of opportunities, some practices will utilize a recruiter to gain an edge.
+Rumor has it that those practices that use a recruiter are second-class.
 But, I don’t believe that is necessarily so.
 Sometimes, these practices may be smaller or do not have the connections with the local residency program as a feeder for positions.
-In these situations, recruiters can provide a valuable service to these lesser known or smaller practices, matching the appropriate applicant to the right job opportunity.
+In these situations, recruiters can provide a valuable service to these lesser-known smaller practices, matching the appropriate applicant for the right job opportunity.

 Finally, if the applicant is unfamiliar with an area or market, good recruiters can provide a good reference for the lay of the land.
-A good radiology recruiter will know a lot about the location as well as the market opportunities.
-Sometimes, searching for this information can be difficult to find on one’s own during the throes of residency or fellowship.
+A good radiology recruiter will know a lot about the location and the market opportunities.
+Sometimes, searching for this information can be challenging to find on one’s own during the throes of residency or fellowship.

-Interests of the radiology recruiter and the applicant do not always align.
+The interests of the radiology recruiter and the applicant do not always align.
 What do I mean by that?
 A radiology recruiter can heavily advocate for an applicant to take a job that does not match his needs.
-If you think about who typically pays the recruiter (the practice), it almost always makes sense for the recruiter to the push the job.
+If you think about who typically pays the recruiter (the practice), it almost always makes sense for the recruiter to push the job.
 Now, this can happen whether the job fits or not.
 To that end, an “honest” radiology recruiter may avoid this conflict of interest.
-But, this is the real world folks.
+But this is the real world, folks.
 And, not all recruiters follow the rules of nobility!

 So, think about it.
 How are recruiters paid?
-Typically, most recruiters receive payment from a practice (a retainer) when they have placed candidate successfully.
-And now, who do you think would be the preferred candidate all things being equal if you have two folks with exactly the same credentials, one using a recruiter and the other going it alone?
-Well, it’s pretty simple really.
-Obviously, the applicant without the recruiter will get the job.
+Typically, most recruiters receive payment from a practice (a retainer) when they have placed a candidate successfully.
+And now, who do you think would be the preferred candidate, all things being equal, if you have two folks with precisely the same credentials, one using a recruiter and the other going it alone?
+Well, it’s pretty simple.
+The applicant without the recruiter will get the job.
 Why?
 It’s free for the practice to acquire the resident without the recruiter!
-This leads to the ultimate paradox of recruiting!
+This problem leads to the ultimate paradox of recruiting!

 The Real Truth Behind Radiology Recruiters

-As you can see, based on your situation a recruiter may or may not be right for the applicant.
-Bottom line.
-Do your homework prior to looking for a recruiter.
+As you can see, based on your situation, a recruiter may or may not be suitable for the applicant.
+Here’s the bottom line.
+Do your homework before looking for a recruiter.
 Radiology recruiters can be the reason for obtaining or losing your next job!